Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Introduction

+The conjecture in low genus was proved with symplectic methods \cite{li2007gromov} \cite{li2007gromov} and algebraic methods \cite{Chang-Li-hyperplane-property}, \cite{Lee-Li-Oh-quantum-lefschetz}.
+The main idea of the algebraic proof is to use an additional space of maps with fields, whose geometry is similar to the geometry of the moduli space of stable maps to a projective space.
+After a sequence of blow-ups, the moduli space of maps with fields becomes a union of components which are well understood: they are smooth of dimension greater or equal to the expected dimension.
+This allows an expression of the virtual fundamental class on the moduli space of maps with fields as a sum of classes on the components of the moduli space.
+An analysis of these classes then gives the relation between standard and reduced Gromov--Witten invariants.
+The Hu--Li blow-up of $\Pic$ provides such an auxiliary moduli space to tackle the conjecture in all genera.

-\paragraph{\bf History and related works} Reduced genus 1 invariants are the output of a long and impressive project.
-Reduced invariants were defined using symplectic methods and compared to Gromov--Witten invariants by Zinger \cite{Zinger-standard-vs-reduced, Zinger-natural-cones, Zinger-reduced-g1-GW, Zinger-reduced-g1-CY}.
-Li--Zinger showed \cite{li2007gromov, li2009genus} that reduced Gromov--Witten invariants are the integral of the top Chern class of a sheaf over the main component of $\Gw$.
+\paragraph{\bf History and related works: Gromov--Witten Theory} Reduced genus 1 invariants are the output of a long and impressive project.
+Reduced invariants in genus one were defined using symplectic methods and compared to Gromov--Witten invariants by Zinger \cite{Zinger-standard-vs-reduced, Zinger-natural-cones, Zinger-reduced-g1-GW, Zinger-reduced-g1-CY}.
+Li--Zinger showed \cite{li2007gromov, li2009genus} that reduced genus one Gromov--Witten invariants are the integral of the top Chern class of a sheaf over the main component of $\Gw$.
 This is an analogue, for reduced genus 1 invariants, of the quantum Lefschetz hyperplane property \cite{li2007gromov, li2009genus}.
 In view of \cite{Zinger-reduced-g1-GW}, this also gives a proof of the formula \eqref{quintic g one}.
 The algebraic definition requires a blow-up construction for the moduli space of stable maps to projective space, due to Vakil and Zinger \cite{Vakil-Zinger-desingu-main-compo-,Vakil-Zinger-compactification-elliptic-curves}.
 See~\cite{zinger2020some} for a survey from the symplectic perspective.

 Explicit local equations for the Vakil--Zinger blow-up in genus one are given in \cite{Zinger-genus-one-pseudo-holomorphic,Hu-Li-GEnus-one-local-VZ-Math-ann-2010} and in genus two in \cite{Hu-Li-genus-two}.
 It is expected that the methods used in low genus could provide local equations for general moduli spaces of stable maps to projective spaces, but the combinatorics are likely to be quite involved.